-Rationale: Canadian jurisdictions generally, and most recently the Business Corporations Act (British Columbia), permit companies to have an unlimited authorized capital.
+Rationale: Canadian jurisdictions generally, permit companies to have an unlimited authorized capital.
 ISS prefers to see companies with a fixed maximum limit on authorized capital, with at least 30 percent of the authorized stock issued and outstanding.
 Limited capital structures protect against excessive dilution and can be increased when needed with shareholder approval.